flexcrush420/portable-esde-linux/README.md

 ## Highlights

-- Portable folder structure, no global install required.
+- Portable folder structure, no leaks, no global install required.
 - ES-DE custom systems and find rules are generated automatically.
 - Art Book Next is installed as the default theme.
 - Unsupported standalone ports are grouped under `ports`, keeping theme art clean.